-\subsection{Relation to commutators with the dilatation generator \texorpdfstring{$D$}{D}}
+\subsection{Relation to commutators with the dilatation generator \texorpdfstring{$\bm{D}$}{D}}

-A conventional soft-dilaton theorem such as eq.~(\ref{soft_dil}) is valid for operators $\cal O$ which scale \emph{homogeneously} with operator dimension $d_{\cal O}$, i.e.
+A conventional soft-dilaton theorem such as Eq.~(\ref{soft_dil}) is valid for operators $\cal O$ which scale \emph{homogeneously} with operator dimension $d_{\cal O}$, i.e.

 with other operators absent.
-As seen above, if $\cal O$ has spin $0$, mixing with the identity operator $I$ is hard to control, producing ambiguities such as (\ref{R''}).
-Since eq.~(\ref{homog}) is not invariant under the shift ${\cal O} \to \check{\cal O} = {\cal O} + cI$ ($c$ = constant),
+As seen above, if $\cal O$ has spin $0$, mixing with the identity operator $I$ is hard to control, producing ambiguities such as Eq.~(\ref{R''}).
+Since Eq.~(\ref{homog}) is not invariant under the shift ${\cal O} \to \check{\cal O} = {\cal O} + cI$ ($c$ = const.),

-it could act as an alternative to $\alpha$ independence as a criterion for resolving the ambiguity in (\ref{O''}).
+it could act as an alternative to $\alpha$ independence as a criterion for resolving the ambiguity in Eq.~(\ref{O''}).
 These commutators (equal-time for $\alpha < \alphaIR$ where $D$ is not conserved) are determined by short-distance expansions of $\theta_{\mu\nu}(x){\cal O}(0)$.
-As noted in section \ref{NGsolutions} (footnote \ref{Drell-Yan} and eq.~(\ref{dim})), short-distance behavior for $0 < \alpha < \alphaIR$ is determined by the fixed point $\alpha = 0$ (asymptotic freedom), whereas, when $\alpha$ is first fixed at $\alphaIR$, it cannot run: short-distance behavior is then controlled by the nonperturbative world at $\alphaIR$ (appendix \ref{app:ward}).
+As noted in Sec.~\ref{NGsolutions} [footnote \ref{Drell-Yan} and Eq.~(\ref{dim})], short-distance behavior for $0 < \alpha < \alphaIR$ is determined by the fixed point $\alpha = 0$ (asymptotic freedom), whereas, when $\alpha$ is first fixed at $\alphaIR$, it cannot run: short-distance behavior is then controlled by the nonperturbative world at $\alphaIR$ (Appendix \ref{app:ward}).
 Therefore the cases $\alpha = \alphaIR$ and $\alpha < \alphaIR$ must be considered separately.

-At $\alphaIR$, the condition (\ref{homog}) would resolve the ambiguity in spin-$0$ operators $\cal O$, e.g.\ the operator $\hat{G}^2$ in the mass formula (\ref{MsigPCDC}) with $d_{\cal O}$ identified as $4 + \beta'$ (eqs.~(\ref{gamma}) and (\ref{4+beta'})).
+At $\alphaIR$, the condition (\ref{homog}) would resolve the ambiguity in spin-$0$ operators $\cal O$, e.g.\ the operator $\hat{G}^2$ in the mass formula (\ref{MsigPCDC}) with $d_{\cal O}$ identified as $4 + \beta'$ [Eqs.~(\ref{gamma}) and (\ref{4+beta'})].
 However, we have been unable to relate this to the $\alpha$-independence criterion for the operator (\ref{O''}) which defines $\hat{G}^2$ in the mass formula.
-In eq.~(\ref{RHS}), we considered replacing $\theta^\mu_\mu$ by $\del^\mu{\cal D}_\mu$ in order to obtain a scaling Ward identity, but could not circumvent the facts that (\ref{RHS}) is valid only for $\alpha < \alphaIR$ and the limits $x \to 0$ and $\alpha \rightharpoondown \alphaIR$ do not commute.
-In appendices \ref{chiral} and \ref{app:ward}, we assume that spin-$0$ operators can be classified according to the condition (\ref{homog}).
+In Eq.~(\ref{RHS}), we considered replacing $\theta^\mu_\mu$ by $\del^\mu{\cal D}_\mu$ in order to obtain a scaling Ward identity, but could not circumvent the facts that Eq.~(\ref{RHS}) is valid only for $\alpha < \alphaIR$ and the limits $x \to 0$ and $\alpha \rightharpoondown \alphaIR$ do not commute.
+In Appendices \ref{chiral} and \ref{app:ward}, we assume that spin-$0$ operators can be classified according to the condition (\ref{homog}).